mohamedhelwa/BMI-Calculator-iOS13-App/README.md

 # BMI-Calculator-iOS13-App

-Practiced Swift development by creating a 'BMI Calculator App' to work on iOS MVC design pattern.
+Practiced Swift iOS development by creating a 'BMI Calculator App' learning how to use segues and to work on iOS MVC design pattern.

 ![alt-text](BMI.gif)